TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 We have implemented a number of security features throughout the site that are intended to prevent the unauthorized release of or access to the user information we collect online.
 Summary of best practices

 **Other Information**
-The Site is not targeted nor directed to children under the age of thirteen.
+The Site is not targeted nor directed to children under the age of eighteen.
 To contact us, please visit the Contact Us page

 *   Upcoming Events
 *   News